magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Magic Sandbox currently only supports Functions that you host on your own server. `name`, `version`, and `endpoint` are required keys for Functions.

+Currently, only Magic Sandbox Plus users can publish Functions, and it costs $1 to publish a Function.
+This charge helps to prevent abuse of the platform and to ensure quality of published Functions.
+The charge applies only to the first published version of a Function - later updates and versions are free.

+To prevent abuse, Functions are required to have a certain amount of use coming from Magic Sandbox Plus users.
+If this requirement isn't met, calls from free tier users will be blocked until the requirement is satisfied.
+To prevent gaming the system, we don't disclose the exact methodology used, but please feel free to reach out if you have any questions: help@magicsandbox.ai.

 ## Function keys

 ### endpoint